 - Help predict when roads would have potholes based on the quality with which roads are laid.

 - Help predict component or vehicular failures for our militaries.

 - Help predict political deviations based on the data being collected.

 - Emma at US Citizenship and Immigration Services

 Machine Learning in the Transportation Industry

-Transportation industry is no longer a dumb transport for people from source to destination.
+The transportation industry is no longer a dumb transport for people from source to destination.
 For economical usage of the resources, there is always a run to look for the cheapest way to get your resources at work and yield the maximum out of it.
-Machine Learning has evolved leaps and bounds in this industry too, from shortest paths, alternate routes, fuel and cost effective mechanisms employed by these providers.
+Machine Learning has evolved leaps and bounds in this industry too, from shortest paths, alternate routes, fuel, and cost-effective mechanisms employed by these providers.
 It has grown from a saturated orthodox business to a highly efficient and intelligent service providing organizations.

 How does it help?

-As a transportation giant, if you are in control in predicting the demand and cater to the demand without spending extra, you are in a very good situation.
-A complete resource utilization is achieved and based on the supply demand, there can be plans to hire or fire resources.
-Helps transportation agencies, organizations to take quicker decisions.
+As a transportation giant, if you are in control of predicting the demand and cater to the demand without spending extra, you are in a very good situation.
+Complete resource utilization is achieved and based on the supply-demand, there can be plans to hire or fire resources.
+Helps transportation agencies, organizations to make quicker decisions.